-Travel between Aachen, Germany and Amsterdam, Netherlands by train is: Partially open.
+Travel between Aachen, Germany and Amsterdam, Netherlands by train is: Unrestricted.

 Conditions of entry:

-The information above was last checked on 10/20/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Amsterdam from Aachen before traveling.
+The information above was last checked on 9/26/22.
+Remember to review the latest COVID-19 travel safety regulations for your train from Aachen to Amsterdam as this information can change.

-The current restriction level for your return trip by train from Amsterdam to Aachen is: Partially open
+The current restriction level for your return trip by train from Amsterdam to Aachen is: Unrestricted

-Reentry to Germany is allowed for: Entry is partially open for citizens and permanent residents of Netherlands
+Reentry to Germany is allowed for: Entry is unrestricted for citizens and permanent residents of Netherlands

 What are the requirements?